TharindaNimnajith/html5-boilerplate/doc/extend.md

 ### Twitter Cards

 Twitter provides a snippet specification that serves a similar purpose to Open Graph.
-In fact, Twitter will use Open Graph when Cards is not available.
+In fact, Twitter will use Open Graph when Cards are not available.
 You can read more about the various snippet formats in the [official Twitter Cards documentation](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards),